dialectica-dev-team/slender-github-explorer/README.md

 - **[OPT]** Filter dropdown.
 A results count, should be shown above the table.
   - The top level (tab) counts should not be effected by these filters.

-### Like/Unlike Toggle
+### Star/Unstar Toggle

-Impement a button for like/unlike toggle functionality.
+Impement a button for start/unstar toggle functionality.

-Clearly indicate the total repo likes count and the state (liked or not) for the user.
+Clearly indicate the total repo star count and the state (stared or not) for the user.

 ### **[OPT]** Language Chart